Skip to content

 Enable the L5 Band

-The RTK mosaic-X5 is L5-capable but, because the GPS L5 service is currently pre-operational and marked as "unhealthy", it takes some extra configuration steps to enable L5:
+The RTK mosaic-X5 is capable of receiving signals from the GPS L5 frequency band and outputting RTK corrections for the L5 band.
+However, since the GPS L5 service is currently pre-operational and marked as "unhealthy", it takes some extra configuration steps to enable the L5 frequency band and corrections.

 Web Interface